 Rutgers has joined a preeminent academic group whose roots are found in the elite research universities of the American Midwest.
-The Committee on Institutional Cooperation (CIC) is an academic consortium of 15 top-tier universities, including the University of Chicago, the members of the Big Ten, and the Big Ten’s incoming members—Rutgers, The State University of New Jersey, and the University of Maryland.
+The Committee on Institutional Cooperation (CIC) is an academic consortium of 15 top-tier universities, including the University of Chicago and the 14 members of the Big Ten.

 For over half a century, CIC members have served the common good by sharing expertise, leveraging resources, and collaborating on innovative programs in such areas as course offerings, data storage, library assets, and more.